Stuart Forster takes a look inside Portugal’s National Maritime Museum in the Belem district of Lisbon.

 Museum in a UNESCO World Heritage Site

-One of the wings of the Portuguese National Maritime Museum is within the Manueline style Heironymites Monastery.
-The construction of the sixteenth century monastery, was funded by taxes on imperial trade, much of which docked home in Portugal at the port protected by the Tower of Belem.
-Today it’s a UNESCO World Heritage Site and one of Lisbon’s best known landmarks.
+One of the wings of the Portuguese National Maritime Museum is within the Manueline-style Heironymites Monastery.
+The construction of the 16th-century monastery was funded by taxes on imperial trade, much of which docked home in Portugal at the port protected by the Tower of Belem.
+Today it’s a UNESCO World Heritage Site and one of Lisbon’s best-known landmarks.

-This sizable museum hosts exhibits with a broad appeal, covering themes such as Portugal’s maritime explorations and expansion during the late Middle Ages to the country’s recent military and civil maritime history.
+This sizable museum has exhibits with broad appeal.
+They cover themes from Portugal’s maritime explorations and expansion during the late Middle Ages to the country’s recent military and civil maritime history.

 Remarkably, despite the prodigious size of this museum, just one-fifth of the artefacts belonging to the museum’s collection can be shown at any one time.